 Jive Turkey: 'Da Samurai' is an unabashed parody of this trope.

-Karma Houdini: of a sort, while the episode where Jack fights the rapper for the time portal at the end shows Jack with more muscle and longer hair implying he does beat Aku since the series was ended without an ending this left Aku unbeaten and thus free to cause havoc.
+Karma Houdini: of a sort, while the episode where Jack fights the Guardian for the time portal at the end shows Jack with more muscle and longer hair implying he does beat Aku since the series was ended without an ending this left Aku unbeaten and thus free to cause havoc.
 Though a movie that properly wraps up the series is being made that may remedy this, it's been in Development Hell for years.

 Large Ham: Aku (just listen to the opening monologue).
 The late voice actor Mako makes this a crowning example of Large Ham done right.
 Said monologue is actually what an opening to a traditional Japanese Kabuki piece would be like if it were translated into English.
 The Scotsman, the other character Jack plays off of regularly, is also hammy.